keycloakify/keycloakify/README.md

 *TL;DR*: Building the theme with the `--external-assets` option enables the login page to load faster for first time users but it also implies that:
 - If the app is down, your Keycloak login and register pages are down as well.
-- Each time the app is updated, the theme must be updated as well.
+- Each time the app is updated, the theme must be updated.
 - CORS must be enabled for fonts.

 <details>